BayLibre/Copilot/doc/source/getting-started.rst

 Helper script
 ~~~~~~~~~~~~~

-``copilot.sh`` is an example of helper script which would allow to either reboot or power off a board connected to Copilot.
+``copilot.sh`` is an example helper script which can either reboot or power off
+a board connected to Copilot.

 It can be used with: